The Complete Guide to Savandurga Trek

 ❖ Can I do this trek if I have never been on a trek before?

 Yes and No. A person who follows an active lifestyle, can consider Savandurga for their first trek.
 For people who lead a relatively sedentary lifestyle, we recommend a slightly less strenous trek like Brahmagiri or Skandagiri.

 ❖ Can I trek Savandurga at night?

-However, if you want to experience one of the most spectacular sunrises on a trek filled with colours, we recommend you reach the base by 5 AM and start your trek.
-This way, you will see the sun rising on the East as you traverse from East to West.
+However, if you want to experience one of the most spectacular sunrises on a trek filled with colors, we recommend you reach the base by 5 AM and start your trek.
+This way, you will see the sun rising on the east as you traverse from east to west.

 | Tip: Carry a headlamp or a torch if you are trekking at 5 AM, as there will not be enough light.